zodibell/zodibell.github.io/README.md

 # Personal Reminders
 Here are some things you need to fix:
 - Pick better fonts - https://fonts.google.com/
-- The blog posts need to be cleaned up.
-The grid is not displaying correctly.
+- The blog post grid needs to be cleaned up.
+The grid is displaying correctly, but I think the images could be formatted better.
+- The blog post pages need the option for an image/banner.
+- The blog post pages need a comment section.
+Make a Disqus account.
 - The tag section needs work.
-They need to be clickable, and the collection needs to display at the bottom of the home page.
-I need dynamic pages for each tag.
+The collection needs to display in the "tags" page.
+- Add links to Ko-fi, Beehiiv, & Privacy Policy to footer

 # Documentation